anttikissa/geobase/README.md

 location (`lat` + `long`) that may change.
 Any other properties can be used freely.

+The `id` determines the object identity within the `type`.
+Objects with different types have nothing to do with each other and can therefore have overlapping types.

 The aim is to build a simplest possible efficient system for a large amount of clients to keep track of geospatially distributed data that changes often.
 We're not quite there yet.
 (See the TODO section.)